darobin/polypod-old/README.md

 ## Running This Thing

 - `npm install` (or whichever one you love the most) as per usual
+- Run `./patch-pds-install.js`.
+Note that (because of how the ATProto code is set up and because the JS dev environment is a hellish landscape) what this does is that it goes inside `node_modules` and patches dependencies.
-- it expects Pg server running localhost with databases called `polypod` and `polypod-test`
+- It expects Pg server running localhost with databases called `polypod` and `polypod-test`.
-- all the PDS passwords are `hunter2` — if you run this in production somehow, you know what's coming
+- All the PDS passwords are `hunter2` — if you run this in production somehow, you know what's coming

 ![polypody](polypody.jpg)